 - VIKO Boutique Apart Hotel: This four-star hotel is one of the top-rated options for where to stay in Sofia.
 It’s just a short trip from NDK Station and the Archaeological Museum.
 The rates vary wildly, depending on whether you get a single room or a deluxe apartment.

-✔ Best area to stay for historic sightseeing and a quiet atmosphere
+✔ Top area to stay in Sofia for historic sightseeing and a quiet atmosphere

-Boyana is the historic district located near the outskirts of the city.
+Boyana is the historic district located near the outskirts of Sofia.
 This neighbourhood is at the foot of Vitosha Mountain and home to many of the national historic sites, including the National History Museum.

 Boyana Church is another historic attraction and one of the most visited destinations in the city.
 The Bulgarian Orthodox church was built in the 10th century and was one of the first buildings in the country added to the UNESCO World Heritage List.